awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 **Important**
 Be sure to include `file://` before the file name\.
 It is required in this command\.

    In the command's output, make a note of the value of the `Arn` entry under the `Role` object\.
 You need it later when you create deployment groups\.
-If you forget the value, follow the instructions in [Get the Service Role ARN \(CLI\) ](#getting-started-get-service-role-cli)\.
+If you forget the value, follow the instructions in [Get the service role ARN \(CLI\) ](#getting-started-get-service-role-cli)\.

 1. The managed policy you use depends on the compute platform\.
    + If your deployment is to an EC2/On\-Premises compute platform: